bitfireAT/davx5-manual/managed_davx5.rst

      - HTTP proxy port number
    * - default_sync_interval
      - integer (number of seconds)
-     - | initial sync interval at account creation (contacts/calendars/tasks); default value: 14400 seconds (4 hours).
-Only these values are eligible: 900 (15 min), 1800 (30 min), 3600 (1 h), 7200 (2 h), 14400 (4 h), 86400 (1 day).
+     - initial sync interval at account creation (contacts/calendars/tasks); default value: 14400 seconds (4 hours).
+Only these values are eligible: 900 (15 min), 1800 (30 min), 3600 (1 h), 7200 (2 h), 14400 (4 h), 86400 (1 day). |br|
-       | Can always be overwritten by users.
+       Can always be overwritten by users.
 Changing this value will only affect newly created accounts.
    * - wifi_only
      - boolean
-     - | *true* = DAVx⁵ will only sync when a WiFi connection is active (doesn't apply to manually forced synchronization)
+     - *true* = DAVx⁵ will only sync when a WiFi connection is active (doesn't apply to manually forced synchronization) |br|
-       | *false* = DAVx⁵ will sync regardless of the connection type
+       *false* = DAVx⁵ will sync regardless of the connection type
    * - wifi_only_ssids
      - text (comma-separated list)
      - when set, DAVx⁵ will only sync when device is connected to one of these WiFis;